Stating the Problem#

 • [Per2012] discusses using the D‑Wave system to find the lowest-energy configuration for a folded protein.

 • [Tep2021] uses a quantum-classical solver to calculate excited electronic states of molecular systems.
-Note that the paper uses the qbsolv package, which has since been discontinued in favor of Leap hybrid solvers and the dwave-hybrid package.
+Note that the paper uses the qbsolv package, which has since been discontinued in favor of the hybrid solvers available in the Leap service and the dwave-hybrid package.

 Scheduling#